Atharvaa99/pricing-calculator/README.md

 # 💼 Freelance Pricing Estimator (CSS-Only UI)

-A sleek, responsive pricing estimator panel for freelancers—designed entirely with **HTML & CSS**, no JavaScript involved.
+A sleek, responsive pricing estimator panel designed entirely with **HTML & CSS**, no JavaScript involved.

 This UI simulates a service pricing calculator, allowing users to select services, duration, and design preferences.
 It visually responds to user input with dynamic styles, animations, and container queries.